Cardiac surgery: 20th century

 Alfred Blalock, Helen Taussig, and Vivien Thomas performed the first successful palliative pediatric cardiac operation at Johns Hopkins Hospital on 29 November 1944, in a one-year-old girl with Tetralogy of Fallot.
+Their work on patient Eileen Saxon was dramatically portrayed by HBO in the 2004 television film Something The Lord Made as the birth of modern cardiac surgery.

 Cardiac surgery changed significantly after World War II.
 In 1947, Thomas Sellors of Middlesex Hospital in London operated on a Tetralogy of Fallot patient with pulmonary stenosis and successfully divided the stenosed pulmonary valve.
 In 1948, Russell Brock, probably unaware of Sellors's work, used a specially designed dilator in three cases of pulmonary stenosis.
 Later that year, he designed a punch to resect a stenosed infundibulum, which is often associated with Tetralogy of Fallot.
 Many thousands of these "blind" operations were performed until the introduction of cardiopulmonary bypass made direct surgery on valves possible.

 Also in 1948, four surgeons carried out successful operations for mitral valve stenosis resulting from rheumatic fever.
 Horace Smithy of Charlotte used a valvulotome to remove a portion of a patient's mitral valve, while three other doctors—Charles Bailey of Hahnemann University Hospital in Philadelphia; Dwight Harken in Boston; and Russell Brock of Guy's Hospital in London—adopted Souttar's method.
 All four men began their work independently of one another within a period of a few months.
 This time, Souttar's technique was widely adopted, with some modifications.

 The first successful intracardiac correction of a congenital heart defect using hypothermia was performed by lead surgeon Dr. F. John Lewis (Dr. C. Walton Lillehei assisted) at the University of Minnesota on 2 September 1952.
 In 1953, Alexander Alexandrovich Vishnevsky conducted the first cardiac surgery under local anesthesia.
 In 1956, Dr. John Carter Callaghan performed the first documented open-heart surgery in Canada.